sunzhida/MetaMap/README.md

 │  └─...
 └─...
 ```
 3. Install the dependencies.
-Eveyr dependency is explicitly imported at the top of `app/run.py`.
+Each dependency is explicitly imported at the top of `app/run.py`.
 You can install them manually.
 As a `conda` alternate, you can run `conda env create -f environment.yml` in the project root directory to create an environment named *metamap*
 with required dependencies.
 4. `cd` to the project root and run `python run.py`.
 The webapp will be hosted on 5000 by default.